Cyberbullying and Cyberstalking Laws in Florida

 A person convicted of cyberstalking commits a first-degree misdemeanor and faces a possible jail sentence not to exceed one year, a fine not to exceed $1,000, or both.

-Cyberstalking becomes a felony of the third degree if any of the following are true:
+The crime becomes aggravated cyberstalking—a felony of the third degree—if any of the following are true:

 • the victim is a child younger than 16

-• the defendant's conduct violates an injunction for protection or similar court order, or
+• the defendant's conduct violates an injunction for protection or a similar court restraining order, or

 • the defendant makes a credible threat of harm to the victim or their family or close acquaintances.